CircuitSetup/Remote/FUTABA.md

 ![part6](img/htof6.jpg)

-9) Remove four silver screws (7) around the antenna, and pull out the antenna as far as the wire permits
+9) Remove four silver screws (7) around the antenna, and pull out the antenna as far as the wire permits; you could as well cut off that wire since the antenna isn't used.

 ![part7](img/htof7.jpg)